LyraSearch/website/docs/usage/insert-data.md

 description: 'How to insert data into a new Lyra instance'
 ---

-Whenever we create a database with Lyra we must specify a `Schema`, which represents the entry we are going to insert.
+Whenever we create a database with Lyra we must specify a `schema`, which represents the entry we are going to insert.

 Our database and schema look like this: